 When a user logs in via Gigya, Gigya creates a login session for the user.
-For customers of Gigya's Social Login or RaaS, the session stays valid forever unless the user logs out (accounts.logout when using RaaS or socialize.logout without RaaS), or the cookie is deleted.
+The session stays valid forever unless the user logs out (and a call is made to accounts.logout or socialize.logout ), or the cookie is deleted.

 Gigya gives you the option to change the default behavior and decide when to terminate a login session.

-Use the sessionExpiration parameter in the Global Configuration or the gigyaPlugins.sessionExpiration parameter in accounts.setPolicies (in RaaS), or sessionExpiration in showLoginUI/login (without RaaS) to set session expiration.
+Use the sessionExpiration parameter in the WebSDK Configuration or the gigyaPlugins.sessionExpiration parameter in accounts.setPolicies (in RaaS), or sessionExpiration in showLoginUI/login (without RaaS) to set session expiration.